cassiatorczon/cis1904-spring25/week01/homework/instructions.md

     The main commands you should understand are `clone`, `fetch`, `merge`, `add`, `commit`, `status`, `push`, `pull`.

 2. [Create](https://github.com/new) a new, **private** repo.
-Do **not** select any options under "repository template" or "initialize this repository with."
+Do **not** select any options under "repository template", "quick setup", or "initialize this repository with."

 3. Clone your repo: